ypxio/php-imap-inboxview/README.md

 # PHP Mail Client using IMAP Class

 A simple program to simulate IMAP class.
 This program is using [PHP Language](http://php.net).
-See the [live demo here](http://ptiikmail-inbox.herokuapp.com).
+See the [live demo here](http://ptiikmail-inbox.herokuapp.com) or if its error, you can try the offline on the localhost with source code in this repo.

 ## Email Provider Change

-To change email provider, please change teh line in `process.php`, change `$_POST['provider']` with your chosen provider.
+To change email provider, please change the line in `process.php`, change `$_POST['provider']` with your chosen provider.

 ##Screenshot